-Heryshef (Herishef, Heryshaf, Hershef) was an ancient creator and fertility god and god of the riverbanks.
+Heryshef (Herishef, Heryshaf, Hershef) was an ancient creator, fertility god, and god of the riverbanks.

 His name translates as “he who is on his lake”.
 His cult was located at Hwt-nen-nesu (Hnes, Herakleopolis Magna) but he was also referred to as the ruler of Iunu (Heliopolis).